 As the production of original ideas through high-quality research is a primary objective of the department, applicants' research ability is of key importance.
 A solid track record within the criteria for research (dimension 1 (R) in the SQM) is regarded as a necessary condition for hiring/promotion, which cannot be substituted with other dimensions.
-Research excellence on its own, however, is not sufficient - satisfactory performance in the other four criteria must also be demonstrated.
+Research excellence on its own, however, is not sufficient - satisfactory performance in the other four criteria should also be demonstrated.

 Researchers at the department are expected to aim for publishing original research in the most prestigious and relevant journals and/or book publishers at an internationally recognized level within their fields.
 Other research output, such as publications in other notable outlets, editing books or special issues, best paper and/or reviewer awards etc. in the field, are also considered important.
 The applicant should include a complete list of relevant research in the application as the assessment will solely be based on documented materials.
+In addition to this, applicants are encouraged to include a description of both the academic quality as well as the broader academic, social and possible other impacts of their research.